yairEO/knobs/README.md

     {
       cssVar: ['width', '-px'], // prefix unit with '-' makes it only a part of the title but not of the variable
       label: 'Width',
+      labelTitle: 'Changes the width at steps of 50 pixels',
       type: 'range',
       value: 200,
       min: 0,